intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter/README.md

 Standard adapter features are defined as interfaces in the [DataCore.Adapter.Abstractions](/src/DataCore.Adapter.Abstractions) project.
 Any features that are implemented directly on your adapter class will be added to the adapter's feature collection automatically.
 If you delegate a feature implementation to another class (for example, by using the [SnapshotTagValuePush](./RealTimeData/SnapshotTagValuePush.cs) class to add [ISnapshotTagValuePush](/src/DataCore.Adapter.Abstractions/RealTimeData/ISnapshotTagValuePush.cs) functionality to your adapter), you must register this feature yourself, by calling the `AddFeature` or `AddFeatures` method inherited from `AdapterBase`.

+## IHealthCheck

+Both `AdapterBase` and `AdapterBase<T>` add out-of-the-box support for the [IHealthCheck](/src/DataCore.Adapter.Abstractions/Diagnostics/IHealthCheck.cs) feature.
+To customise the health checks that are performed, you can override the `CheckHealthAsync` method.

+Whenever the health status of your adaper changes (e.g. you become disconnected from an external service that the adapter relies on), you should call the `OnHealthStatusChanged` method from your implementation.
+This will recompute the overall health status of the adapter and push the update to any subscribers to the `IHealthCheck` feature.

 ## IEventMessagePush

 To add the [IEventMessagePush](/src/DataCore.Adapter.Abstractions/Events/IEventMessagePush.cs) feature to your adapter, you can add or extend the [EventMessagePush](/src/DataCore.Adapter.Abstractions/Events/EventMessagePush.cs) class.
 To push values to subscribers, call the `ValueReceived` method on your `EventMessagePush` object.